jfinkels/flask-restless/docs/requestformat.rst

 ================================

 Requests and responses are all in JSON format, so the mimetype is :mimetype:`application/json`.
-Ensure that requests you make have the correct mimetype and/or content type.
+Ensure that requests you make that require a body (:http:method:`patch` and :http:method:`post` requests) have the header ``Content-Type: application/json``; if they do not, the server will respond with a :http:statuscode:`415`.

 Suppose we have the following Flask-SQLAlchemy models (the example works with pure SQLALchemy just the same)::